The Role of Your Agent and Conveyancer in a Property Sale

 Closing Reflection

 The sale of a home is a milestone, not a transaction.
-You're entrusting your capital to a process that involves people you may have only just met.
-When you pick your agent and observe the conveyancer at work, look for the quiet professionals.
-The ones who don't rush the details.
-The ones who treat the legal forms as if they were written in stone.
+You're entrusting your capital to a process that involves people you may have only recently met.
+When you pick your agent and watch the conveyancer at work, look for the steady professionals, the ones who don't rush the details and who treat the legal forms as if they were written in stone.
 You want a team that values the truth of the title deed more than the speed of the commission.
 When that team is in place, the home is truly yours.

 You shouldn't have to guess if your team is working in your best interest.
 WithGolden Homes you won't have to worry about the legal gap between the sale and the title.